14 Best B2B Cold Email Templates for Better Sales Engagement

 Example:

-Subject Line: "Impressed by Your Work at [Prospect’s Company Name]"
+Subject Line: "Impressed by Your Work at [Prospect’s Company]"

 Email: